ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ### Conclusion

 As with all test automation, when automating scenarios with SpecFlow, it is important to consider the appropriate scope.
-In my experience, the component test layer is an ideal choice for automating the majority of Gherkin scenarios.
+In my experience, the component test level is an ideal choice for automating the majority of Gherkin scenarios.
 Unlike unit tests, their scope is broad enough to test a complete scenario.
 They also offer fast feedback because they can be executed in-process on a local development machine and in an automated build pipeline, as opposed to UI and service tests.